Among the thousands of varieties of potatoes, red, blue and yellow potatoes are the most popular.

 You can probably guess that smothering your potato in sour cream and bacon isn't the healthiest way to enjoy it, but what is?
 Which is more nutritious — baked, boiled or steamed potatoes?

-Water-soluble nutrients include potatoes’ B-complex vitamins, vitamin C, potassium and calcium.
-As much as 80 percent of a potato’s vitamin C may go down the drain if you boil it.
-The same thing can happen with peeled potatoes that are left to soak to stop darkening.
-If you are using the water from the potato boil as stock, however, you’ll still get some of the nutrients.
+In a potato, those water-soluble nutrients include B-complex vitamins, vitamin C, potassium and calcium.
+As much as 80 percent of a potato's vitamin C may go down the drain if you boil the vegetable.
+The same thing can happen with peeled potatoes that are left to soak, a method used to stop darkening.
+If you use the water from the potato boil as stock, however, you'll still get some of the nutrients.

 However you cook a potato, try to eat the skin.
-Ounce for ounce, the skin contains more nutrients —including the majority of the vegetable’s fiber — than the rest of the potato.
+Ounce for ounce, the skin contains more nutrients — including the majority of the vegetable's fiber — than the rest of the potato, Jarzabkowski said.

 Are potato eyes poisonous?